Metalama / / Conceptual documentation / Requirements

 Build environment

-• .NET SDK 6.0 needs to be installed.
+• The .NET SDK 6.0 must be installed.

-• Metalama has been tested on Windows (x64), Ubuntu (x64) and MacOS (ARM).
+• Metalama has been tested on Windows (x64), Ubuntu (x64), and MacOS (ARM).

 IDEs

-IDE Design-Time Correctness Code Fixes Additional UI features
+IDE Design-Time Correctness Code Fixes Additional UI Features

 Rider Yes Yes

-Visual Studio Code (OmniSharp) Yes No
+Visual Studio Code (C# Dev Kit) Yes Yes

 Note